I’ve been conducting a crazy money experiment in my business these last few months.

 What occurred to me while I was sitting on my couch, consciously NOT working, was that the amount of effort I was currently exerting didn’t matter one bit to the people who were seeing my Facebook ads, opting in to my sales funnel, watching my webinars, or taking my classes.
 Whether I was spending sixty or zero hours a week working didn’t matter to them at all.

-There’s only ONE THING that matters to our client and customers:
+There’s only ONE THING that matters:

 And really, the value of my online program to my student is exactly the same whether I’m hustling hard behind the scenes or sitting on the couch.